How to Beat Clawdia in Everything Is Crab: Combo Reads & Counters

 Yes — around half health her combo speed increases and she adds a fourth hit to some openers.
 The strategy doesn't change fundamentally, but your iframe timing on hit two has to tighten and your damage window after hit three shrinks.

+Current as of v1.0.1 (May 15 2026).
 Have a Clawdia counter we should add?
 Email us and we’ll credit your handle in the next revision.